jasondriver/alethia/README.md

 # Project Alethia #

 Team project for Advanced Operating systems pulled from our gitlab repository.
 Authors in lexicographical order:
-Jonathan Castello, and Jon Chapman, and Jason Driver.
+Jonathan Castello, Jon Chapman, and Jason Driver.

 A distributed, blockchain based solution for guaranteeing system log integrity.
 Stores sha256 hashes of each log line onto the sawtooth blockchain, verifier